 The rental property market has boomed in recent years as more people find themselves unable to get on the property ladder.

-A word of caution is advised when looking at average rental property price figures of homes to rent.
-While some use asking prices, others base their average monthly rent figures on agreed rents, which can be around £100-£150 lower than the average national asking price.
+However, a word of caution is advised when looking at average rental property price figures of homes to rent.
+While some use asking prices, others base their average monthly figures on agreed rents, which can be around £100-£150 lower than the average national asking price.

 Back To Property Help And Advice